near/NEPs/specs/Standards/Sould Bound Token/README.md

 ### Neutral

 - The API partially follows the NEP-171 (NFT) standard.
-The proposed design is to have native SBT API and also support NFT based queries.
+The proposed design is to have native SBT API and make it possible for issuer contracts to support NFT based queries if needed (such contract will have a limitation of only issuing SBTs with one `KindID` only).
-  NOTE: we can decide to use `nft_` prefix whenever possible.

 ### Negative

-- new set of events to be handled by the indexer and wallets.
+- New set of events to be handled by the indexer and wallets.
-- complexity of integration with a registry: all SBT related transactions must go through Registry.
+- Complexity of integration with a registry: all SBT related transactions must go through Registry.

 ## Considerations